carrevue/OpenSB/public/assets/readme.txt

 SquareBracket logo by Chaziz and shiypc.
 Vectorized FulpTube logo by shiypc.

-Chaz the Spare Parts Craft (in chaz_opensb.png) by Chaziz, Design originally based on Dandy's World by BlushCrunch Studio.
+Chaz the Spare Parts Craft (in chaz_opensb.png) by Chaziz, Design inspired by on Dandy's World by BlushCrunch Studio.